Family Feud: 1988–1995

-Family Feud moved to CBS with Ray Combs hosting the show on July 4, 1988 at 10:00 a.m.
-(ET)/9:00 a.m.
-(CT/MT/PT), replacing The $25,000 Pyramid (which had aired continuously in that time slot since September 1982, except between January and April 1988, when Blackout took its place; CBS began development on Family Feud shortly after Blackout was canceled).
-Like its predecessor, this version had an accompanying syndicated edition which premiered September 19, 1988 and both editions started off well in the ratings.
+After a three year hiatus, Family Feud returned in 1988 to daytime and syndication.
+The daytime series was developed for CBS as a replacement for The $25,000 Pyramid, which had been on the network since September 1982 and had in fact already been replaced once that year; after the initial replacement game show, Blackout, was cancelled after thirteen weeks in April of 1988, CBS brought The $25,000 Pyramid back as a placeholder until Feud was ready.
+On July 4, 1988, the new Feud debuted on CBS with Ray Combs as host.
+The accompanying syndicated series launched on September 19, 1988, and initially both series were popular in the ratings.

 However, the landscape in both daytime and first-run syndication was changing significantly during this time.
 Networks were starting to move away from game shows in their daytime lineups by the time the Feud revival launched in 1988; by the fall of 1991, only the daytime Feud and The Price Is Right, both airing on CBS, were left standing.
 Feud, like some others before it, was also prone to being preempted by CBS stations who wanted to air more profitable and successful syndicated offerings in the morning.

 With the ratings for the daytime series at a low point in 1992, the producers of Feud instituted the aforementioned format changes, expanded it to an hour and renamed it Family Feud Challenge, which saw two families compete in the first half of the hour to face the returning champion family in the second half.
-The changes did not do enough for CBS, which publicly announced in November 1992 that it would return the 10:00 AM hour to its affiliates the following fall, effectively canceling Feud; the Daytime version ended March 26, 1993, with reruns continuing to air until September 10.
+The changes did not do enough for CBS, which publicly announced in November 1992 that it would return the 10:00 AM hour that Feud was occupying to its affiliates the following fall.
+The last episode of the daytime series aired on March 26, 1993, with reruns continuing to air until September 10.

 The decision to cancel the CBS daytime edition of Feud did not have an effect on production of the syndicated edition, but it too was having its share of ratings trouble.
 While initially receiving desirable time slots such as the Prime Access slots it had previously enjoyed in some markets, it began to lose ground as stations looked elsewhere for programming; for example, tabloid newsmagazines like A Current Affair, Inside Edition, Hard Copy and American Journal tended to draw better ratings, especially among younger demographics.
 The syndicated series found itself disappearing from some markets, while others saw the show relocated to much less desirable time slots such as overnight or early morning.